 Steel, as well as its components, is traded in the commodities market and are subject to investor speculation.

 Their prices regularly fluctuate depending on the perceived risk, as well as recent news regarding the steel industry.
+After all, so much of the market is about perception, and not actual risk, as it is often impossible to understand the exact current situation of the market.

 Furthermore, the stock performance of the largest global and US steel producers can act as a useful indicator of steel prices.
 If their stocks go down, this may translate into a supply decrease and price increase.